buruzaemon/natto/README.md

 ## Configuration
--  No explicit configuration should be necessary. `natto` will try to locate the `mecab` library based upon its runtime environment.
+-  No explicit configuration should be necessary!
+-  `natto` will try to locate the `mecab` library based upon its runtime environment.
     - On Windows, it will query the Windows Registry to determine where `libmecab.dll` is installed
     - On Mac OS and \*nix, it will query `mecab-config --libs`
 -  If `natto` cannot find the mecab library, a `LoadError` will be raised.
 Please set the `MECAB_PATH` environment variable to the exact name/path to your `mecab` library.